Python 3, an Illustrated Tour Transcripts

 1:05 So this is a nice little optimization, what it does is it caches essentially the keys in a dictionary.

-1:12 We also read from the pep that as a result of this optimization
+1:12 We also read from the PEP that as a result of this optimization

 1:15 these dictionaries are typically half the size of the current dictionary implementation.
 Benchmarking shows that memory use is reduced